Gabrielle Zevin

+Early life and education

 Zevin was born in New York City.
-Zevin's father, who is American-born, has Ashkenazi Jewish, Russian, Lithuanian, and Polish ancestry.
-Her mother was born in Korea and emigrated to the United States when she was 9 years old.
+Zevin's father, who is American-born, has Russian, Polish and Lithuanian Jewish ancestry.
+Her mother was born in Korea and immigrated to the United States when she was 9 years old.
 The two met in high school in Connecticut and later worked for IBM.

-She grew up in Boca Raton, Florida and graduated from Spanish River Community High School in 1996.
+She grew up in Boca Raton, Florida, and graduated from Spanish River Community High School in 1996.
 She enrolled at Harvard University, where she studied English with a concentration in American Literature.
-While at Harvard, she met her partner, Hans Canosa and graduated in 2000.

-For nearly a decade, Zevin lived in Manhattan before moving to Los Angeles in 2012, where she presently lives with Canosa.

-Writing
+Career

 Novels

 Zevin's debut novel, Margarettown, published in 2005, was a selection of the Barnes & Noble Discover Great New Writers Program and longlisted for the James Tiptree Jr. Award.
 In a starred review, Kirkus Reviews called the novel "a droll piece of romantic whimsy with an unexpected resonance."

 In 2014, The Storied Life of A. J. Fikry debuted on the New York Times Best Seller List, reached #1 on the National Indie Best Seller List, and went on to become an international bestseller.
 It has been translated into over thirty languages.
 In 2021, shooting commenced on a feature film adaptation of the novel, starring Kunal Nayyar in the title role, and Lucy Hale, Christina Hendricks, David Arquette, and Scott Foley.
 Zevin wrote the screenplay adaptation of her novel.

-Her fourth novel for adults, Young Jane Young (2017), was also met with popular and critical acclaim.
+Her fourth novel for adults, Young Jane Young (2017), was also met with critical acclaim.
 Kirkus Reviews called it "the best thing to come out of the Monica Lewinsky scandal since Lewinsky's own magnificent TED talk."

 Tomorrow, and Tomorrow, and Tomorrow was released in 2022 as Zevin's fifth novel for adults.
-It won the 2022 Goodreads Choice Award for Best Fiction.
+It won the 2022 Goodreads Choice Award for Best Fiction and came in at seventy-six on the New York Times list of the 100 Best Books of the 21st Century.